On the back of our party cards it says: By the strength of our common endeavour we achieve more together than we do alone.

 So when this think of these times think on the lives saved and changed, and always remember - that New Labour’s achievements do not belong to me or to Tony Blair, but to you.

-We fought and will continue to fight for our public services - services that are not something that we conjure up on our own-- or that most of us can pay for by ourselves – but services that are valued because they and the realization of a
+We fought and will continue to fight for our public services - services that are not something that we conjure up on our own-- or that most of us can pay for by ourselves – but services that are valued because they and the realization of a true nobility that sees beyond selfish individualism, on to what can be done through our collective endeavour.

 That is why we fought – and why we together we will keep fighting for justice.

-So tell your children you were a part of this – but also never to stop believing that
+So tell your children you were a part of this – but also never to stop believing thatpeople of courage and conviction can lift our country and make it equal to its best ideals.

 So to those who gave their hearts, their hard work and their votes to labour, i say thank you.
 I will never forget how we stood together – in happier days and through the hardest hours.